Guy André Boy: Work

-He then contributed to develop the field of HCI in France, and was Co-Founder of AFIHM, the French national equivalent of Association for Computing Machinery SIGCHI.
+He then contributed to developing the field of HCI in France and was Co-Founder of AFIHM, the French national equivalent of Association for Computing Machinery SIGCHI.
 He co-founded the first French ACM SIGCHI local chapter in Toulouse.
 He was the first French CHI paper Co-Chair (Inter-CHI 1993) with Jakob Nielsen, and was elected Executive Vice Chair of ACM SIGCHI (1995–1999), making him the first European ACM SIGCHI top executive.
 This service to the HCI community, together with Richard Anderson, contributed to the creation of several local chapters worldwide.
-Within the human-computer interaction community, he collaborated with colleagues that were influential throughout his professional life, including Jeff Bradshaw, John Carroll, Jonathan Grudin, Don Norman, Terry Winograd, among many others.
-In 2015, he was elected Co-Chair of the INCOSE Human-Systems Integration Working Group.
+Within the human-computer interaction community, he collaborated with colleagues who were influential throughout his professional life, including Jeff Bradshaw, John Carroll, Jonathan Grudin, Don Norman, Terry Winograd, among many others.
+He was Chair of the INCOSE Human-Systems Integration Working Group (2015-2024).

 He also founded the HCI-Aero (Human-Computer Interaction in Aerospace) conference series in cooperation with ACM-SIGCHI, the International Ergonomics Association and the Air and Space Academy (Program Chair, 1998-2016).
 HCI-Aero conferences followed the Human-Machine Interaction and Artificial Intelligence in Aerospace conference series, also created by Boy (1986–1995).
 HCI-Aero conferences have become a major reference in the field of HCI in Aerospace (full papers are indexed in the ACM Digital Library).
 He also created the Technical Committee on Human-Factors and Ergonomics of the International Ergonomics Association (IEA), which he leads since 2008.